 Efficient supply chains and collaboration with suppliers are critical to a low DOH.
 When retailers work with responsive suppliers, they can hold a lower amount of inventory and rely on the supply chain to restock their stores quickly in the event of an unexpected spike in demand.

-If there are delays in the supply chain or shortages, however, the retailer may have to hold extra inventory (safety stock) to protect itself from demand fluctuations.
+If there are shortages or delays in the supply chain, however, the retailer may have to hold extra inventory (safety stock) to protect itself from demand fluctuations.